 Do your kids constantly ask for food or say they are hungry whilst out of school?
 Mine do!
 If you need some easy and appealing summer dinner meals that are healthy and will keep them full until the next snack or meal time then you have come to the right place.

 Here I will share with you 14 easy and appealing summer dinner meals that are appealing to young children and the whole family. (so no different meals required).
 If you have a fussy eater like I do then hopefully these meal ideas are a winner too.

-How do I make healthy summer meals for young children?
+How do I make healthy summer dinner meals for young children?

 Healthy summer meals, whatever the time of year, can be healthy if you include variety. so, lots of colourful vegetables and fruits and different forms of protein, carbohydrates etc so you’re not eating the same thing every dinner.